-This is yet another area that sets our weight management program apart from all the others.
-In order to SLIM and heal yourself properly, you really do need to address things on the next level.
+This is yet another area that sets our detox and weight management programs apart from all the others.
+In order to detox/slim and heal yourself properly, you really do need to address things on the next level.
 By this, I mean the mental, emotional, and energetic/spiritual aspects of yourself, which are not necessarily tangible on a physical level.
-Let’s take a brief look at how considering ‘the next level’ can help you with weight loss.
+Let’s take a brief look at how considering ‘the next level’ can help you with detox, weight loss and healing.

 Is stress inflicted on us against our will, or is stress something we have chosen?